BetonQuest/BetonQuest/docs/Tutorials/Overview.md

 # :material-hand-wave: Welcome to the Tutorials
 This documentation provides you with a large number of high quality tutorials that will make you a great quest writer.

-Help is never far if you get stuck.
-We have a
-[Discord :fontawesome-brands-discord:](https://discordapp.com/invite/rK6mfHq) for questions.
+Help is never far away if you get stuck.
+We have a [Discord :fontawesome-brands-discord:](https://discordapp.com/invite/rK6mfHq) for questions.

 <div class="grid cards" markdown>